-Market and Shareholder Information: Our shares trade on the New York Stock Exchange under the symbol ELME.
-As of February 14, 2023, there were 2,843 shareholders of record.
+Market and Shareholder Information: Our shares trade on the New York Stock Exchange under the symbol WRE.
+As of February 16, 2022, there were 3,004 shareholders of record.

-Issuer Repurchases; Unregistered Sales of Securities: A summary of our repurchases of our common shares of beneficial interest for the three months ended December 31, 2022 was as follows:
+Issuer Repurchases; Unregistered Sales of Securities: A summary of our repurchases of shares of our common stock for the three months ended December 31, 2021 was as follows: